sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/Input/README.md

 <Input error={state.error} value={state.value} onChange={onChange} />
 ```

-In addition to that the `onFinish` callback will be executed when `Input` components loses the focus.
+In addition to that the `onBlur` callback will be executed when `Input` components loses the focus.

 ```javascript
 initialState = {value: ''};